Coloured squadrons of the Royal Navy: History

 Historically, the English fleet was first divided into three squadrons distinguished by colour in 1558, the Admiral of the English fleet, the Lord Admiral of England's squadron, flew a plain red flag as its ensign.
 The Vice-Admiral of the fleet, or Vice-Admiral of England, flew a plain blue flag, and the Rear-Admiral of the fleet flew a plain white flag.
-Order of precedence was red, blue, and white until May 1596.
+The order of precedence until May 1596 was red; blue; and white.

 In June 1596 the English fleet was divided into four squadrons for the expedition for the Capture of Cádiz.
 The fleet during this expedition had joint commanders-in-chief styled as "Joint Generalls of the Armies by Sea and Land".
 Naval forces were under the command of the Lord Admiral of England, Charles Howard, 1st Earl of Nottingham, whose squadron was in the centre, whilst land forces were under the command of the General of the Army, Robert Devereux, 2nd Earl of Essex, whose squadron was also in the centre.
 The van squadron, or front, was commanded by the Vice Admiral of the Fleet (Vice-Admiral of England).
 The rear squadron (called the wyng) was commanded by the Rear-Admiral of the Fleet.
 After this expedition the system returned to a three squadron fleet.

 In 1620 these squadrons had grown to the point where they could not be managed effectively by one admiral alone.
 This led to the introduction of a new system whereby squadrons were further subdivided into three subdivisions, each then led by three admirals of different ranks.
 Admiral was the senior rank, followed by Vice-Admiral and Rear-Admiral.
 In 1620 flag ranks were formally established in terms of promotion.
 From 1620 until 1652 the order of precedence of the squadrons was Red, Blue and White, until 1653, when the order of precedence was changed to red, white, and blue.
 In 1688 the permanent rank of Admiral of the Fleet was created, replacing the Lord High Admiral England operationally as commander-in-chief.

 In 1805, after the Battle of Trafalgar, the rank of Admiral of the Red was introduced.
 It became the highest rank that an Admiral could attain until 1862, when an allowance was made for more than one Admiral of the Fleet to be appointed.
 In 1864 the colour squadron organisation was abolished and the Royal Navy adopted the White Ensign of the former White Squadron.
 The Red Ensign of the Red Squadron became the ensign of the British Merchant Navy, and the Blue Ensign of the Blue Squadron became the ensign of the Auxiliary Fleet.